mitkeng/peptide_ccs/README.md

 # peptide_ccs

-This is a repository of data and results from quantum calculations of protomer ensembles along the collision cross section workflow
+This is a repository of data and results from quantum calculations of protomer ensembles subjected to a collision cross section workflow.